Introducing Our Genre Booklets To The Class & Their Impact.

-Halliday used this concept of grammar having a functional impact on texts as a way of analysing texts students were either expected to write or wanted to write.
+Halliday used this concept of ‘grammar having a functional impact on texts’ as a way of analysing texts students were either expected to write or wanted to write.
 Martin went beyond this and started to teach children the meaning behind certain texts.
-Our genre-booklets have been able to make this information explicitly available to teachers but most importantly for children.
+Our genre-booklets have been able to make this information explicitly available to teachers but most importantly to children.
 The booklets are about sharing with children the unconscious and hidden rules which govern the types of writing we engage in every day.
-The booklets cover genres which are learned and taught across the curriculum but also provide children with the tools to also write in their own favourite ‘home’ genres.
+The booklets cover genres which are learned and taught across the curriculum but also provide children with the tools to write in their own favourite ‘home’ genres.
 The social goals of this variety of genres are made available for children to peruse, enjoy, refine and maybe even change and develop for their own unique purposes.

 How Were The Booklets Made?

-The SFL model of language suggests that genres are made up of three interrelated meanings or ‘metafunctions,’ which affect the type of language we use in our writing, these are: the ideational, interpersonal and textual.
+The SFL model of language suggests that genres are made up of three interrelated meanings or ‘metafunctions,’ which affect the type of language we use in our writing.
+These are: the ideational, interpersonal and textual.
 This language, which aids our writing, is shared with both children and teachers in our genre-booklets.

 - Ideational is interested in expressing a reality or topic (whatever it may be).